My 3 x Great Grandfather James Butler's parents were

 James, (mentioned with his father in the rates book in 1843,) b.c1811, d.18th January 1867; married 25th March 1832 Sarah Huckle, with issue.

-POST SUSAN PASSING AWAY the ABOVE JAMES MARRIED Amelia Woodleigh Turner... and emigrated to Australia arriving on the ship Parsee with A new baby and several of James children of his recently deceased wife Susan.
+POST SUSAN BUTLER (nee HUCKLE) PASSING AWAY the ABOVE JAMES BUTLER MARRIED Amelia Woodleigh TURNER... and emigrated to Australia arriving on the ship Parsee with A new baby and several of James children of his recently deceased wife Susan.
+One of those children was Samuel Butler who was my 2 x Great Grandfather.

 Samuel Butler Married Patience Taylor from Rimbanda south of Armidale NSW...